AnimeshDeb/moodAudio/README.md

 Goal:
 To make a website that allows users to make AI music videos.

-Status 7/11/2025:
+Status 7/12/2025:

-Implemented script generation from a simple ideaa prompt and applied styling to clerk components.
+Allowed edits to be made to the returned script and also added basic styling to the home page textarea boxes.
+Edited the prompt use to prime the ai.

 TODO:
-- Allow edits to be made to the returnedd script.
+- Generate audio from provided script and allow user to choose audio model.
 - Security measures tbd: honeypot, recaptcha